SunilKumar-K/DSA-with-HumbleFoos/Weeks/week_1.md

 ## Week - 1 :

-- **you can solve every problem in different ways but you need to understand how you are approaching to solve any problem.
+- **you can solve every problem in different ways but you need to understand how you are approaching to solve a particular problem.
 Try to know many ways to a solve a particular problem.**

 # Reversing of an given array :-